opsani/skopos-sample-gates/README.md

                 action: check_access
 ```

 These checks are injected in the Skopos generated deployment plan for components deployed with matching images.
-These checks are visible as steps in the Skopos UI plan view:  mouse-click on any of the `db`, `redis`, `result` or `vote` components to zoom-in the component plan details.
+The quality gate checks are visible as steps in the Skopos UI plan view:  mouse-click on any of the `db`, `redis`, `result` or `vote` components to zoom-in the component plan details.
 Here you can see the injected quality gate step for that component.
 For example, the `db` component uses the Skopos [postgres probe](https://github.com/opsani/probe-postgres) to verify the postgres API is accessible on the component's service network:

 ![skopos sample app](images/db-plan-details.png)